Structure of Neural Embeddings

 - The Geometry of Categorical and Hierarchical Concepts in Large Language Models

-Entangled Representation Hypothesis: Gradient descent optimised neural networks tend to develop redundant and fractured features instead of unified, modular representations that can be reused and controlled separately.
+Entangled Representation Hypothesis: Gradient descent optimised deep neural networks tend to develop redundant and fractured features instead of unified, modular representations that can be reused and controlled separately - explaining their brittleness (like adversarial examples and hallucinations).

 - https://blog.jxmo.io/p/there-is-only-one-model